Check out a license

 The list of that customer’s licenses opens.

-4. If you’re checking out a license for a license consumer of type person or device, enter the license consumer’s email address and click Verify to verify it.
+If you’re checking out a license for a license consumer of type person or device, enter the license consumer’s email address and click Verify to verify that the license consumer exists in the system.

-If you’re checking out a license that has a license key, the form shows the license key at the top instead.
+If you’re checking out a license that has a license key, the form just shows the license key at the top.

 These are the same client application claims as in a checkout done through the API.
 See information on the most important client application claims, and the full parameter reference for the relevant API operation (enforced mode) in the API reference.